• Skip to main content

 Easy Bombay Potatoes

-These were served in the segments of a tiffin box my husband picked up for me while visiting India, along with a packet of Veetee pilau rice I had in the cupboard (ok, I was cheating!), some ready made chapattis and a bowl with natural yogurt to cool things down a bit.
+These were served in segments of a tiffin box a friend picked up for me while visiting India, along with a packet of pilau rice I had in the cupboard (ok, I was cheating!), some ready-made chapattis, and a bowl with natural yoghurt to cool things down a bit.

 Indian Sweets - Carrot Halwa and Vanilla Chai Melting Moments

-I was really pleased at how lovely the carrot halwa turned out despite my initial reservations about its un-set appearance.
-Dense and chewy with a sweet milk cardamom infused carrot flavour it really finished the meal off well, especially when served with the sweet Bollywood chai latte pyramid bags by Twinings that came with the Indian Summers box.
-For this blend traditional Indian spices and almond paired with a rather delicious full bodied Assam tea, and it was a perfect introduction to the date box.
+Despite my initial reservations about its un-set appearance, I was pleased with how lovely the carrot halwa was.
+Dense and chewy with a sweet milk cardamom-infused carrot flavour, it finished the meal well, especially when served with a sweet Bollywood chai latte.
+This blend of traditional Indian spices and almonds is paired with a delicious full-bodied Assam tea.

 Twinings Bollywood Chai Latte